philson-philip/fireflies.ai/README.md

 ## Why this screen

 Because my new account lacked historical seed data, the home dashboard was mostly empty and didn't give me enough surface area to judge meaningfully.
-In contrast, the meeting / transcript detail view is the core surface of a note taker—it is where people actually spend their time, and it is where design craft is most visible.
+In contrast, the meeting / transcript detail view is the core surface of a note taker, it is where people actually spend their time, and it is where design craft is most visible.
 So I picked it for both the audit and the rebuild.

 ---